INTRODUCTION

 B. Summarize main points.

 3. Finally, we described the pardon of Christ in Samaria.
 Luke writes: “But when they believed Philip preaching the things concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women.
 Then Simon himself believed also: and when he was baptized, he continued with Philip, and wondered, beholding the miracles and signs which were done,” Acts 8:12-13.
 The preaching of Philip consisted of the kingdom of God, the name of Jesus Christ, faith and baptism.
 We have seen this “pattern” already in the conversion of those on the Day of Pentecost.
 They too heard preaching in the “name of Jesus, the Messiah's kingdom and priesthood, repentance and baptism for the remission of sins."
-There can be no questions, that Philip was preaching the same message to these people in the city of Samaria.
+There can be no question that Philip was preaching the same message to these people in Samaria.

 C. Review the plan of salvation through this lesson.

 D. Exhortation.
-Like Peter, I too “With many other words do testify and exhort, saying: save yourselves from this untoward generation.”
+Like Peter, I, too, “With many other words do testify and exhort, saying: save yourselves from this untoward generation.”